Azure/aks-baseline-automation/README.md

 Note: as this reference implementation and reference architecture launch, content from the [AKS Baseline (RA/RI)](https://github.com/mspnp/aks-baseline) around GitOps will be updated to point to this RA/RI to give the user a chance to do a deep dive.
 The AKS Baseline will keep using flux to bootstrap the cluster, but it won’t get into lifecycle management or opinionated kustomization folder structures, etc like this one will.

 ![Shared-Services Deployment](./docs/.attachments/shared-services.jpg)

+### Deploy the Shared Services within the cluster
+Under the **shared-services** folder you will find the instructions and the code to deploy the same shared services included in the [AKS Baseline Reference Implementation](https://github.com/mspnp/aks-baseline).
+The steps to deploy them through GitOps using flux can be found [here](https://github.com/Azure/aks-baseline-automation/tree/main/IaC/terraform).

 ## Application Deployment
 This section demonstrates the deployment of an application composed of multiple services by leveraging two options: